 It is also important for students and parents to understand there are regional and statewide support services available to supplement the school network.
-These include Principal Advisor Student Protection, Mental Health Coach, Autism Coach, Inclusion Coach, Success Coach, Advisory Visiting Teachers and Senior Guidance Officers.
+These include: Principal Advisors - Inclusion, Autism Hub, Speech Language Pathology, Occupational Therapy Services, Physiotherapy services, Advisory Visiting Teachers and Senior Guidance Officers.
 For more information about these services and their roles, please speak with a Deputy Principal.